-The post-offering ownership percentage column below assumes that the underwriters do not exercise their over-allotment option, that our sponsor forfeits 1,125,000 founder shares, and that there are 37,500,000 ordinary shares issued and outstanding after this offering.
+The post-offering ownership percentage column below assumes that the underwriters do not exercise their over-allotment option, that our sponsor forfeits 1,350,000 founder shares, and that there are 45,000,000 ordinary shares issued and outstanding after this offering.

 Number of Shares Approximate Percentage of Issued and Outstanding Ordinary Shares

 Name and Address of Beneficial Owner (1) Beneficially Owned (2) Before Offering After Offering (2)

-SCH Sponsor Corp.
-II (our sponsor) (3)
+SCH Sponsor II LLC (our sponsor) (3) 10,150,000 98.1% 19.6%

-Chamath Palihapitiya (3)
+Chamath Palihapitiya (3) 10,150,000 98.1% 19.6%

-Ian Osborne (3)
+Ian Osborne (3) 10,150,000 98.1% 19.6%

-Steven Trieu
+Steven Trieu - - -

-Simon Williams
+Simon Williams - - -

-Adam Bain
+Adam Bain - - -

+Cipora Herman 100,000

-David Spillane
+David Spillane 100,000

-All directors, officers and director nominees as a group (7 individuals) 8,625,000 100.0% 20.0%
+All directors, officers and director nominees as a group (7 individuals) 10,350,000 100.0% 20.0%

-^{} Less than one percent.
+Less than one percent.

-- (1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Social Capital Hedosophia Holdings Corp.
+- Unless otherwise noted, the business address of each of the following entities or individuals is c/o Social Capital Hedosophia Holdings Corp.
 II, 317 University Ave, Suite 200, Palo Alto, CA 94301. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
-Such ordinary shares will convert into Class A ordinary shares on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities." - (3) SCH Sponsor Corp.
-II, our sponsor, is the record holder of the Class B ordinary shares reported herein.
+Such ordinary shares will convert into Class A ordinary shares on a one-for-one basis, subject to adjustment, as described in the section entitled "Description of Securities." - (3) SCH Sponsor II LLC, our sponsor, is the record holder of the Class B ordinary shares reported herein.
 Certain of our officers and directors are or will be, directly or indirectly, a member of our sponsor.
 Messrs.
 Palihapitiya and Osborne may be deemed to beneficially own shares held by our sponsor by virtue of their shared control over our sponsor.
 Other than Messrs.
 Palihapitiya and Osborne, no member of our sponsor exercises voting or dispositive control over any of the shares held by our sponsor.
 Accordingly, none of them will be deemed to have or share beneficial ownership of such shares.
 Each of Messrs.
 Palihapitiya and Osborne disclaims beneficial ownership of our ordinary shares held by our sponsor.

-Immediately after this offering, our initial shareholders will beneficially own 20.0% of the then issued and outstanding ordinary shares (assuming our initial shareholders do not purchase any other units in this offering) and will have the right to elect all of our directors prior to our initial business combination as a result of holding all of the founder shares.
+Immediately after this offering, our initial shareholders will beneficially own 20.0% of the then issued and outstanding ordinary shares (assuming our initial shareholders do not purchase any units in this offering) and will have the right to elect all of our directors prior to our initial business combination as a result of holding all of the founder shares.
 Holders of our public shares will not have the right to appoint any directors to our board of directors prior to our initial business combination.
 In addition, because of their ownership block, our initial shareholders may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions.
-If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and ordinary shares upon the consummation of this offering.
+On April 27, 2020, we effected a share capitalization resulting in an increase in the total number of founder shares issued and outstanding from 8,625,000 to 10,350,000 in order to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
+Our sponsor received 1,725,000 founder shares in the share capitalization.